StevenR123/Neon-Mors-Wiki/content/People/Corporations/Big Five/Shield LLC.md

 | <span class="leftTH">Corp Goal</span>    | %%Plant a mole in another corp’s C-suite%%                             |
 # Summary
 Shield is one of the five largest mega-corporations in the world, and is based out of Japan.
 They have a split focus on both physical and cyber security services.
-They act as both mercenary guards for other organizations and as anti-[[slicer]] specialist.
+They act as both mercenary guards for other organizations and as anti-[[Slicer]] specialist.

 They are also heavily invested in the development of [[Cyberdeck|Cyberdecks]].
 ## Rumors